public-key-cryptography/public-key-editor/README.md

 	The Rabin / factorization cipher is susceptible to quantum and classical computing because there are sub-exponential, quantum, and polynomial-time algorithms for factoring integers.
-For the cipher to be secure or unbreakable, the key size has to be on the order of 10^5 bits if the running time of the factorization algorithm is on the order of O(n^2) exponentiations, O(n^3) multiplications, or O(n^ 4.58) operations where n is the number of bits.
-The Rabin / factorization cipher is included in the public key class but it is not enabled by default because the key size is large.
-(The integer discrete log cipher y = a ^ x mod n is not included in the public key class because the cipher requires an ex- ponentiation to compute the public key y instead of a multiplication or squaring to compute the one- time public key c = m^2 mod n for factorization.)
+For the cipher to be secure or unbreakable, the key size has to be on the order of 10^5 bits if the running time of the factorization algorithm is on the order of n^2 exponentiations, n^3 multiplications, or n^4.58 opera- tions where n is the number of bits.
+The factorization cipher is included in the public key class but it is not enabled by default because the key size is large.

 	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b mod p are not included in the software because the elliptic curve discrete log function has a periodicity